agilisa-technologies/woocommerce/README.md

 # WooCommerce Agilpay Gateway Plugin

-This plugin allows you to integrate WooCommerce with the Agilpay payment gateway using a hosted payment page.
+This plugin allows you to integrate WooCommerce with the Agilpay payment gateway using a hosted payment page (/src).

 ## Requirements